ehmiiz/ehmiizblog/content/blog/PS_ResourceGet.md

 We looked at migrating a simple publishing script from `Publish-Module` to `Publish-PSResource`.

-I recommend to poke around with the new PSResourceGet cmdlets, and for interactive use not rely on any compatibility layer, save that for the edge-cases.
+I recommend to poke around with the new PSResourceGet cmdlets and [read it's official documentation](https://learn.microsoft.com/powershell/module/microsoft.powershell.psresourceget/?view=powershellget-3.x), and for interactive use not rely on any compatibility layer, save that for the edge-cases.

 Thanks for reading this far, hope you found it helpful.
 PM me on twitter for any feedback.